desairahulinrd000/Digital-System-Design/README.md

 # Digital-System-Design
-Implementation of Digital Circuits using MultiSim Software Simulation
+Implementation of Digital Circuits using Multisim Simulation Software